bcgov/devhub-app-web/app-web/src/assets/blog/devhub.md

 - Viewing a Topic: Whenever you click on a topic you get to view the topic plus all of the individual resources that make up the topic.

+### How to Suggest a new content for the Devhub

+New content can be added to the Dehub, by either suggesting a new topic or editing an existing topic.

+  - Suggesting a new topic: You can find the `Suggest New Topic ` button on the topics page.

+    Clicking the button re-directs you to a form.
+The form prompts the user to enter essential information regarding the topic and lets, them add multiple sources within a topic.
+Upon submitting the form, a pull request is generated to create a new topic.
+The link for the pull request appears on the same page once, the pull request is created.

+  - Suggesting an edit to topic: You can find the `Suggest An Edit ` button for each topic on the respective topic lannding page.

+    Clicking the button re-directs you to a prepopulated form with data corresponding to the topic.
+You can either make changes to the existing data or add new source for the topic.
+Upon submitting the form, a pull request is created to incorporate new changes to the topic.
+The link for the pull request appears on the same page, once it is generated.

+    A member of the Platform Services team, will then review the pull request and promote it to the production instance of Devhub.

 ### When There's a Problem